 Main Places of Interest

-The state is home to many natural and cultural wonders.
-The NT is a popular tourism destination on account of its natural wonder and under-developed landscapes.
+The Northern Territory is home to numerous natural and cultural landmarks and is a popular tourism destination due to its unspoilt landscapes.

 Kakadu National Park